Esri/TRIRIGA-Indoors-FME-ETL/README.md

 -   Target Indoors Geodatabase ***or*** Target Indoors SDE Connection File
     -   Only pick one

-#### Input Floor Plans (AutoCAD files)

-All AutoCAD files to be mapped will need to be georeferenced and in a central location.
+The **Input Floor Plans (AutoCAD files)** to be mapped will need to be georeferenced and in a central location.
 You'll also need to determine which CAD layers you want to use for the Details feature class.
 Note that during the import process CAD blocks will be exploded into components.
 This will not affect the source CAD file.

-#### Input Field Mapping Template File

 The **Input Field Mapping Template File** is used to translate TRIRIGA fields to attributes in the Indoors Model.
 Fields assigned here take
 ***priority*** over those assigned in the Input CAD Layer Mapping Template File.

-#### Input CAD Layer Mapping Template File

-The **Input CAD Layer Mapping Template File** is used to:
+The **Input CAD Layer Mapping Template File** is used to correlate buildings, floors, spaces, and linework in CAD and TRIRIGA to the Facilities, Levels, Units, Areas, and Details feature classes and tables in the Indoors Model.

-  1. For Levels, it supplies these columns
+  1. For ***Levels***, it uses these columns in the "Level Properties" sheet
      1. name
      2. name_short
      3. description
      4. access_type
      5. level_number
      6. vertical order
-     7. elevation/height
+     7. elevation_relative
+     8. elevation_absolute
+     9. height_relative
+     10. height_absolute
-   2. For Details, it uses the "DETAILS" column to filter the CAD layers used
+   2. For ***Details***, it uses the "DETAILS" column in the "CAD Layer to FC Mapping" sheet to choose the CAD layers used
-      1. **START REVIEWING HERE AGAIN**
-   3. For Facilities, it supplies the
+   3. For ***Facilities***, it supplies these columns in the "Facility Properties" sheet
+      1. facility_number
+      2. name
+      3. name_long
+      4. description
+      5. date_built
-      1. elevation information that is neither in the CAD file nor TRIRIGA
+      6. elevation information that is neither in the CAD file nor TRIRIGA
+         1. elevation_relative
+         2. elevation_absolute
+         3. height_relative
+         4. height_absolute
-      2. rotation
+      7. rotation

-Correlate buildings, floors, spaces, and linework in CAD and TRIRIGA to the Facilities, Levels, Units, Areas, and Details feature classes and tables in the Indoors Model.

-#### Target Indoors Geodatabase

-The **Target Indoors Geodatabase** is a file geodatabase.
-You can use the default or extended Indoors Geodatabase Templates as a starting point for this for the working file geodatabase.

-#### Target Indoors SDE Connection File
+The **Target Indoors Geodatabase** is an ***existing*** file geodatabase.
+You can use the default or extended Indoors Geodatabase Templates as a starting point to create this.
+You may use this input or the "Target Indoors SDE Connection File" input, but not both.

 The **Target Indoors SDE Connection File** is a connection file used by ArcGIS Pro to connect to an Enterprise Geodatabase.
 You'll use this if your target geodatabase is an Enterprise geodatabase as opposed to a file geodatabase.
+You may use this input or the "Target Indoors Geodatabase" input, but not both.

 #### Georeference CAD

 You'll need to georeference the CAD drawings, populate the 2 mapping templates, then prepare the Target Indoors Geodatabase before use.

 Georeferencing is the process of spatially adjusting a CAD drawing without changing the original source data.
-CAD floorplan drawings typically do not come georeferenced (i.e., no real-world X/Y/Z location).
+CAD floorplan drawings typically do not come georeferenced (i.e. no real-world X/Y/Z location).

   1. Add a new map to your ArcGIS Pro project.
   2. Change the coordinate system of the map.
 Right-click on Map in the Contents pane and select Properties.
   3. Under Coordinate Systems, change the CurrentXY Coordinate System to an appropriate coordinate system for your site.
 ![Change Coordinate System](https://github.com/ArcGIS/TRIRIGA-Indoors-FME-ETL/blob/master/image5.png)
   4. Add the first floor CAD drawing from your desired facility to the map.
-In the \"Map\" tab, \"Layer\" group, click \"Add Data\" button, then choose the CAD file.
+In the \"Map\" tab, \"Layer\" group, click the \"Add Data\" button, then choose the CAD file.
   5. Select one of the CAD layers in the Contents pane.
 The CAD Layer Manage tab appears.
 Click it.
   6. Using the Define Projection tool in the CAD Layer tab, assign the CAD layer the same coordinate system you just specified for your map.
 Run the tool.
 The output is a .prj file in the same file location as your CAD drawing.
 ![Define Projection tool symbol](https://github.com/ArcGIS/TRIRIGA-Indoors-FME-ETL/blob/master/image6.png)